zhenghaohe/zhenghao.me/content/blog/setstate-and-usestate-revisited.md

 ---
-path: setState-and-useState-Revisited
+path: revisiting-setState-and-useState
 date: 2020-06-09T22:37:46.911Z
-title: "setState and useState: Revisited"
+title: Revisiting setState and useState
+description: >-
-description: "There are lots of subtle nuances about them and they can definitely bite you if you are not careful. "
+  There are lots of subtle nuances about them and they can definitely bite you if you are not careful.
 tag: engineering
 ---